llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

                                  llvm_i16_ty, llvm_i32_ty, llvm_i64_ty),
                           (stages allKinds)>];

-Consider a DXIL operation that is valid in Shader Model version 6.2 and later
+Consider a DXIL operation that is valid in Shader Model version 6.2 and later,

-  1. with no overload types, i.e., types of all arguments and result are fixed.
+1. with no overload types, i.e., all argument typess and result type are fixed.
 2. is valid for all stages.

 This is represented as